abe4x4/stock_picker/README.md

 - `MAX_FLOAT_MILLIONS`: Maximum float in millions of shares.
 - `NEWS_SEARCH_DAYS_BACK`: How many days back to consider news as relevant (currently not fully implemented in basic news search).
 - `NEWS_KEYWORDS`: A list of keywords to look for in news headlines.
+- `MAX_WORKERS`: Number of concurrent threads to use for fetching stock data and news.
+A higher number will speed up the screening but increases the risk of hitting API rate limits.
+Adjust this value based on your internet connection and the generosity of the data providers (Yahoo Finance, Google News).

 ## Usage